GabrielRF/Zabbix-Telegram-Notification/README.md

 In order to receive messages, the recipient user ___MUST___ send a message to the bot at least once.

+If a group will be used, add the bot on the group before testing.

+For channels, add the bot to the channel as an _administrator_.

 ## Configuration

 ### Bot configuration